Why Do Relays Burn?

 Choosing the Right Relay to Avoid Burnout

 Selecting the right relay for a specific application is crucial to avoid burnout.
 Engineers should consider factors such as the relay’s current and voltage ratings, the type of load it will control, and the environmental conditions it will operate in.
 For high-power applications, relays with robust contact materials and good heat dissipation properties are preferable.
-Additionally, using Song Chuan relays with built-in overload protection can further safeguard against burnout.
+Additionally, using relays with built-in overload protection can further safeguard against burnout.
 By carefully evaluating these factors and choosing the appropriate relay, engineers can significantly reduce the risk of relay burnout and ensure optimal performance in their systems.

 Conclusion